unraid/docs/docs/unraid-os/using-unraid-to/create-virtual-machines/vm-setup.md

 :::note Before you begin

 - Confirm your `isos` and `domains` shares are configured and accessible.
+Learn more about [share management](../manage-storage/shares.md) here.
 - Upload your operating system installation ISO and, for Windows %%VMs|vm%%, the latest %%VirtIO|virtio%% drivers ISO to the `isos` share.
 - Decide whether you will use %%GPU passthrough|gpu-passthrough%% or %%VNC|vnc-session%% for graphics.
 :::